themeteorchef/building-a-simple-twitter-clone/README.md

-#### Tutorial: Building a Simple Twitter Clone
+#### Tutorial: Building a Simple Twitter Clone with Meteor

-In this tutorial we'll learn how to build a simple Twitter clone using Meteor.
-We'll learn how to create tweets, handle @ mentions, and even wire up link unfurling.
+Description of this tutorial goes here.
+Used in your tutorial repo's README.md file.

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/building-a-simple-twitter-clone)